ayeshanisarrr/bellabeat_case_study/README.md

 ### Additional Data That Would Strengthen This Analysis

-- **Bellabeat's own user data** — to validate whether FitBit trends hold for Bellabeat's actual female customer base
+- **Bellabeat's own user data**  to validate whether FitBit trends hold for Bellabeat's actual female customer base
 - **Demographic data** (age, location, health goals) to refine segmentation beyond activity tier alone
-- **More recent dataset** — 2016 predates major shifts in wearable adoption and post-pandemic health awareness
+- **More recent dataset** — 2016 predates major shifts in wearable adoption and post pandemic health awareness
-- **Heart rate and stress data** — available in the FitBit dataset but not analyzed here; directly relevant to Bellabeat's stress-tracking value proposition
+- **Heart rate and stress data** available in the FitBit dataset but not analyzed here; directly relevant to Bellabeat's stress tracking value proposition

 ---